The statement “fast food is too unhealthy for weight loss” is a myth.

 - Buck the breading.
 Breading is just adding calories.
 It is unnecessary and adds minimal nutritive value.

 - Toss the hard taco shells and corn tortillas.
 I recommend soft tacos and wraps that are high fiber and low-carb.

 - Choose fruit or yogurt as a side.
-Fruit and yogurt are better for you than potato or corn based sides.
+Fruit and yogurt are better for you than a potato or corn-based sides.